-You have found the perfect business idea, and now you are ready to take the next step.
 There is more to starting a business than just registering it with the state.
 We have put together this simple guide to starting your Specialty Suit Store.
 These steps will ensure that your new business is well planned out, registered properly and legally compliant.

 STEP 1: Plan your business

 A clear plan is essential for success as an entrepreneur.
 It will help you map out the specifics of your business and discover some unknowns.
 A few important topics to consider are:

 - What are the startup and ongoing costs?

 Luckily we have done a lot of this research for you.

 What are the costs involved in opening a Specialty Suit Store?